techidaily/site-win11-tips/source/_posts/addressing-the-failed-connectivity-issue-of-mb-in-windows-11.md

  First, try applying simpler potential solutions, such as running Malwarebytes as an administrator.
 This will at least ensure the software has full system permissions when you start it.

- Our guide for[always running apps as an administrator](https://www.makeuseof.com/tag/always-run-apps-administrator-windows/) explains how you can apply this potential fix.
+ Our guide for [always running apps as an administrator](https://www.makeuseof.com/tag/always-run-apps-administrator-windows/) explains how you can apply this potential fix.

 ![The Run this program as an administrator option](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/04/run-this-program-as-an-administrator-option.jpg)